Nature’s Medicine: Here I Am

 Researching.
 Anticipating.
 Building up to the main event.

 An ache.
 A void.
-For no good logical reason.
+For no logical reason.

 A place inside that can only be filled in present time.

-So I go for a bike ride knowing how Mother Nature always soothes my heart and replenishes my soul.
+When this post-speech emptiness arises, I go for a walk outside knowing how fresh air soothes my heart and replenishes my soul.

 There is no more looking back or ahead when I am outside.